jasonm23/onlisp-markdown/onlisp.md

 the rest of the deﬁnition becomes fairly straightforward.

 The code in Figure 7.8 isn’t exactly the way do would be written in a real implementation.
-To emphasize the computation done during expansion, make-initforms and make-stepforms have been broken out as separate func- tions.
+To emphasize the computation done during expansion, make-initforms and make-stepforms have been broken out as separate functions.
 In the future, such code will usually be left within the defmacro expression.

 With the deﬁnition of this macro, we begin to see what macros can do.
 A macro has full access to Lisp to build an expansion.
 The code used to generate